 The New Darwinism of Procurement: Turn Strategic or Disappear

-2020 has been a year that has made companies across the world completely rethink the way they do procurement.
-As opposed to the common belief that the pandemic has made the environment more challenging, in reality it has made the need for procurement transformation all the more critical.
+2020 has been a year that's made companies across the world completely rethink the way they do procurement.
+As opposed to the common belief that the pandemic has made the environment more challenging, in reality it's made the need for procurement transformation all the more critical.